UCBerkeleySETI/blimpy/README.md

 Note: most users should start analysis with filterbank files, which are smaller in size and have been generated from the guppi raw files.

+### Using blimpy inside Docker
+The blimpy images are pushed to a public repository after each successful build on Travis.
+If you have Docker installed, you can run the following commands to pull our images, which have the environment and dependencies set up for you.

+For python3, use:

+`docker pull fx196/blimpy:py3_kern_stable`

+For python2, use:

+`docker pull fx196/blimpy:py2_kern_stable`

+Here is a [more complete guide](./docker_guide.md) on using blimpy in Docker.

 ### This readme is far from complete.
 If you have any request/questions please lets us know!